timiprojects/vanilla-js-soundrecorder-example/README.md

 # vanilla-js-soundrecorder-example
-This vanilla light web application allows you to record in audio format
+This responsive vanilla light web application allows you to record in audio format

 The file is saved in localStorage.